 When the list of stakeholders is formed, the importance-influence map is drawn, the list of requirements is created and approved by the key stakeholders, you can start designing the project.
 Further, the project manager should work with the key stakeholders and accompany them throughout the whole life cycle of the project.
 The project manager must ensure that the requirements of stakeholders are applied during development, and in case of sudden changes in the requirements or stakeholders themselves, the manager should inform the architect who will be responding to these changes.

-It is important to remember that if the architect does not propose the most optimal algorithm, this can lead to the project becoming more expensive with varying consequences.
+It is important to remember that if the architect does not propose the most optimal algorithm, this can lead to the project becoming more expensive with different consequences.
 If the architect fails to identify one of the key stakeholders, it may cost him his career.